WICG/private-network-access/permission_prompt/explariner_non-fetch_requests.md

 ## Furthermore

-"This new CSP can be used not only for navigations but also for a variety of use cases.
+This new CSP can be used not only for navigations but also for a variety of use cases.
 Examples include HTML image tags and even as an alternative to fetch requests.
 If the target address space is already defined in the Content Security Policy, the targetAddressSpace fetch option will no longer be